 - the Minister may authorise drafting without reference to Cabinet)

-- drafting of the regulations by PCO
+- drafting of the regulations by the Parliamentary Counsel Office (PCO)

 - confirmation of the LEG decision by Cabinet and submission of the regulations to EC on the same day if Cabinet agrees